chaosmail/caffejs/README.md

 ## What's left to do

-* Debug and fix issues with FC layer (fix weight conversion from Caffe to ConvNetJS)
 * Debug and fix remaining issues with SoftMax layer
 * Implement AVE pooling backward pass
 * Implement more layers (Eltwise, Scale, BatchNorm) for ResNet
-* Considering missing parameters such as convolution groups
 * Evaluate weight extraction directly from *.caffemodel file (without converting to intermediate binary format)
 * Nice documentation
 * More samples (Selfie Net, Gender- and AgeNet, Facial Expression Recognition, Segmentation, etc.)